Illinois State Museum

 The Illinois State Museum features the life, land, people and art of the State of Illinois.
+In addition to natural history exhibits, the main museum in Springfield focuses on the state's cultural and artistic heritage.
+Exhibits include local fossils and mining, household displays from different historic periods, dioramas of Native American life, archaeological and ethnographic artifacts, and a collection of glass paperweights.

 The headquarters museum is located on Spring and Edwards Streets, one block southwest of the Illinois State Capitol, in Springfield.
 There are three satellite locations: Dickson Mounds in Lewistown, the Lockport Gallery in Lockport, and the ISM's Research and Collections Center in Springfield.

-In addition to natural history exhibits, the main museum in Springfield focuses on the state's cultural and artistic heritage.
-Exhibits include local fossils and mining, household displays from different historic periods, dioramas of Native American life, archaeological and ethnographic artifacts, and a collection of glass paperweights.